LogoLogo

 Bundlers

 Aurelia is a framework that prides itself on flexibility and minimal boilerplate.
 This flexibility extends to how you bundle and build your application.
-Whether you prefer Webpack, Vite, or another bundler, Aurelia 2 offers a straightforward approach to configuration.
+Whether you prefer Webpack, Vite, Parcel, or another bundler, Aurelia 2 offers a straightforward approach to configuration.

 Bundling is the process of gathering your source code, templates, styles, and related assets into optimized sets of files that are easier for browsers to load.
 Below, we'll walk through common bundler choices in Aurelia 2 and how to integrate them.